andyfry/dotfiles/README.md

 - I stripped out unneeded settings and changed defaults to meet my needs

 ## TODO
-- symlink files error handling
-- continue editing MacOS Settings
-- update macos.sh feedback
+- Look into Alfred
+- Look into Hammerspoon
+- vscode settings
-- Homebrew apps
+- repos
 - Should the repo be called dotfiles?
 Is MacSetup better?
 - Should I use a tool to install dotfiles e.g. stow?
 - Should I use a bare git repository for dotfiles?

-- Look into Hammerspoon
-- Look into Alfred
+### setup.sh
+- symlink files error handling

+### macos.sh
+- fix macos des(ktop files
 - Dockutil for removing and adding dock items
+- continue editing MacOS Settings
+- update macos.sh feedback

 ## Notes
 These are notes for me while I create these scripts.